Fix: Apple Watch “Too Many Passcode Attempts” Issue

 Digital Crown

-7. Release the buttons when the watch’s screen turns black and press/hold the side button when the screen shows the Apple logo.
+7. Release both buttons when the screen turns black, then press and hold the side button when the Apple logo appears.

-8. Wait till the Erase All Content and Settings screen is shown and then release the button.
+8. Wait until the Erase All Content and Settings screen appears, then release the button.

-10. Proceed with the setup and observe if this resolves the issue.
+10. Complete the setup and check if this resolves the problem.

-1. Press/hold the Digital Crown and side button of the Apple Watch.
+1. Press and hold the Digital Crown and the side button.

-2. Release the buttons when the Apple logo is shown and when the Too Many Passcode Attempts message is shown, force press it.
+2. When the Apple logo appears and the Too Many Passcode Attempts message is shown, force press on the error message.

 Press the Too Many Password Attempts Prompt on the Apple Watch